orchidsoftware/orchid.software/docs/en/docs/filters.md

 public $parameters = [];
 ```

+Additionally, if the array returned by the `display` method is empty, the filter will not appear in the interface but will still remain functional in queries.
+This allows for flexible configurations where certain filters operate silently in the background.

 ### Parameter Patterns

 Filter provides the capability to define parameter patterns using a convenient syntax.